Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-luBjVZ5Agc8.md

 ### Transcript

-> replanting trees feature, would be cool, please go to the qi site and upload that because i know there's a there's a ticket for that
+> replanting trees feature, would be cool, please go to the qi site and upload that because I know there's a there's a ticket for that